Skip to content

 is_completed() -> bool

-Checks if the FutureVoid has been resolved.
+Checks if the operation has completed without blocking.

 Returns: